roll/run.yml/README.md

 $ run VARIABLE # print variable
 ```

-When we "run" a variable it always happens in a silent mode (no `run`'s log messages).
+When we "run" a variable it always happens in a quiet mode.
+It means there is no `run`'s log messages and other complimentary information.

 ### Task